QR3.4.3 What is a Photon?

 QR3.4.1 Light Spreads

-Why then does this wave travel forward, rather than spreading equally in all directions?
-Huygen’s Principle is that light is a wave that moves forward because each point is a new wave source.
-Each wave point spreads in all directions, but the front starts after the back, so they are out of phase.
+Huygen’s Principle, that light is a wave that moves forward because each point is a new wave source, then describes how processing spreads on a network.
+Each point spreads the wave in all directions, but the front starts after the back, so they are out of phase.
 As a result, the spread behind the wave front mostly cancels out, but the spread forward doesn’t, so the wave moves forward.
-Light thus moves forward because if a wave front starts after its rear, what is behind the wave front cancels out.
-Newton’s particle theory of light was simpler but Huygen’s theory is better because light does act like a wave.
-Light as a processing wave on a network that passes what it does in all directions also supports Huygens waves rather than Newton’s particles.
+Light thus moves forward because the wave front starts after its rear, so what is behind the wave front cancels out.
+Newton’s particle theory was simpler but Huygen’s theory is better because light does act like a wave.
+Light as a processing wave spreading on a network then supports Huygens waves rather than Newton’s particles.

 Figure 3.12.
 Pond ripples weaken as they spread